dasch-swiss/dsp-tools/docs/dsp-tools-create.md

   `{"<lang>": "<comment>", "<lang>": "<comment>", ... }`.
 Currently, "de", "en", "fr", "it", and "rm" are supported.
 - `nodes` (optional): Array of sub-nodes.

-Example of a "list" section:
+Example of a "lists" section:

 ```json
 {